Registering a stillbirth in Nottingham

 Certificate for burial or cremation, this is the certificate you need to pass to the funeral director arranging the funeral.

-When religion requires a burial within England or Wales and within 24 hours of death, a registrar will be available to issue the necessary forms on Saturdays, Sundays and Bank Holidays between the hours of 10 and 12.
+When religion requires a burial within England or Wales and within 24 hours of death, a registrar will be available to issue the necessary forms on Saturdays, Sundays and most Bank Holidays (except 25th December and 1st January) between the hours of 10 and 12.
 They can be contacted by telephoning 07899 060396

 Support for bereaved parents whose child was stillborn is available from the following organisations: